New-England-Weather-Balloon-Society/Tiny4FSK/README.md

 - `EXTINT` - GPS EXTINT pin for longer packet delays.
 - `SUCCESS_LED` - Success LED pin.
 - `ERROR_LED` - Error LED pin.
+- `VOLTMETER_PIN` - Pin for the onboard voltage divider for voltage sensing.

 ## How do I get a Horus v2 ID?
 If you are going to fly your own payload using Horus Binary, you must get a payload ID allocated for your use.
 This can be done by  [submitting an issue](https://github.com/projecthorus/horusdemodlib/issues/new/choose)  or a pull request to this repository, or e-mailing VK5QI: vk5qi@rfhead.net